NateScarlet/obsidian-content-addressed-attachments/README.md

 # Obsidian Content-Addressed Attachments Plugin

-A powerful Obsidian plugin that implements content-addressed storage for attachments, providing IPFS-like functionality with local and external gateway/file-hosting support.
+Implements content-addressed storage for attachments, providing IPFS-like functionality with local and external gateway/file-hosting support.

 **Note**: This plugin is independent of the official IPFS network and operates entirely within your local Obsidian vault.
 External gateways are optional and configurable based on your needs.